Uni-MuMER: Unified Multi-Task Fine-Tuning of Vision-Language Model for Handwritten Mathematical Expression Recognition: Experiments

 \subsection{Main Results}

 \sisetup{ table-format = 2.2, table-space-text-pre = 8, }

 \tabref{tab:main} displays the strong performance of our Uni-MuMER and previous methods on the CROHME dataset.
 As CDM is a recently proposed metric, we reproduced all reported results involving CDM.
-For a fair comparison, the Vanilla(baseline) reported in \tabref{tab:main} and \tabref{tab:hme100k_sota} was trained exclusively on either CROHME or HME100K dataset.
+For a fair comparison, the Vanilla (baseline) reported in \tabref{tab:main} and \tabref{tab:hme100k_sota} was trained exclusively on either CROHME or HME100K dataset.
 The Uni-MuMER variant incorporated training samples constructed from the corresponding images for three tasks.
-Further utilizing external data, UniMuMER$^\dagger$ was trained on approximately 1.6M samples, comprising data from 392K images across the three tasks and all datasets.
+Further utilizing external data, UniMuMER$^\dagger$ was trained on approximately 1.6M samples, comprising data from 386K images across the three tasks and all datasets.
+Due to space limitations, additional results are presented in \appref{sec:app:more_results}.

 \para{Comparison with Previous SOTA Methods} Data augmentation has traditionally improved performance in lightweight models, yet inherent limitations still restrict overall effectiveness.
 Recently, VLPG~\cite{Vision--LanguagePre-TrainingVLPG-HMER} and HiE-VL~\cite{guoHiEVLLargeVisionlanguage2025}, have integrated VLM into HMER.
 HiE-VL enhances performance through non-end-to-end training, architectural refinements, and extra data.
 However, both Uni-MuMER and Uni-MuMER$^\dagger$ (use external data) maintain a notable performance advantage over these VLM-based methods.
-Notably, we also trained CoMER$^a$$^\dagger$~\cite{zhao2022comer} using the same external data (392K images) and observed a significant performance degradation.
+Notably, we also trained CoMER$^a$$^\dagger$~\cite{zhao2022comer} using the same external data (386K images) and observed a significant performance degradation.
 This finding indicates that the inherent limitations of lightweight models hinder their ability to effectively utilize large and diverse datasets.

 \para{Comparison with Large VLMs (Zero-Shot)} Next, we investigate the zero-shot performance of both open-source (Qwen-2.5VL family) and closed-source large VLMs on CROHME.
 Although open-source models exhibit nontrivial results, they tend to lag behind previous SOTA methods when no fine-tuning is involved.
 Contrastingly, certain closed-source VLMs like Gemini2.5-flash exhibit remarkable accuracy, surpassing lightweight specialized models in a purely zero-shot setting.
 They still underperform relative to our proposed Uni-MuMER and Uni-MuMER$^\dagger$ method.